Dimitris-Toulis/blot-forest/README.md

 - maxAngleTan: Tangent of maximum angle the river can make from the vertical axis
 - paddingX: Padding from the sides
-- paddingY: Padding from the top and bottom for the second and last control point respectively
 - maxWidth: Maximum width of the river
 - minWidth: Minimum width of the river